mozilla-ai/fake-audio-detection/README.md

 </div>

-# Lightweight Machine Learning for Audio Forgery Detection
+# Lightweight Machine Learning Method for Audio Forgery Detection

 This blueprint guides you through training and deploying a machine learning model that effectively detects synthetic and modified audio content.